 The National Center on Elder Abuse is a program of the U.S. Administration on Aging, with grants awarded to the following agencies to carry out the Center’s activities:

-The University of California, Irvine’s Center of Excellence on Elder Abuse and Neglect is proud to be working with these sub-grantees to reach our priority audiences (the aging network and family caregivers) and to meet other important deliverables for the NCEA.
+The Keck School of Medicine of the University of Southern California is proud to be working with these sub-grantees to reach our primary audiences (seniors, caregivers, and the aging network) and to meet other important deliverables for the NCEA.